A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • TAS Multidisciplinary Trauma Lecture – timing TBD.

 • This is run by the University of Washington in St. Louis and occurs monthly.
-The Fellow is highly recommended to attend if clinically available.
+The clinical instructor is highly recommended to attend if clinically available.

 Participation in departmental teaching activities